Ilford station will be completely rebuilt as part of the Crossrail programme, including a new station entrance, better ticket hall and new lifts.

 In May 2015, TfL took over the operation of the stopping services from Ilford station.

-From May 2017, new trains will be introduced between Shenfield and Liverpool Street.
+From summer 2017, new trains will be introduced between Shenfield and Liverpool Street.

 From December 2019, when the route fully opens, passengers will be able to travel through central London without having to change trains.